Confidence regions for entries of a large precision matrix

 Neighborhood and community are two basic features in a network.
-The neighborhood of the $j$th vertex, denoted by $\mathcal{N}_{j}$, is the set of all the vertices directly connected to it.
+The neighborhood of the $j$-th vertex, denoted by $\mathcal{N}_{j}$, is the set of all the vertices directly connected to it.
 For most of the spatial data, it is believed that the partial correlation neighborhood is related to the spatial neighborhood.
-Let ${\mathcal{N}}_{j}(k)$ be the set including the first $k$ closest vertices to the $j$th vertex in the spatial domain.
-To investigate such a relationship, we consider to test $H_0:\mathcal{N}_j=\mathcal{N}_j(k)$ versus $H_{1}: \mathcal{N}_j \neq \mathcal{N}_j(k)$ for some pre-specified positive constant $k$.
+Let ${\mathcal{N}}_{j}(k)$ be the set including the first $k$ closest vertices to the $j$-th vertex in the spatial domain.
+It is of great interest to test $H_0:\mathcal{N}_j=\mathcal{N}_j(k)$ vs. $H_{1}: \mathcal{N}_j \neq \mathcal{N}_j(k)$ for some pre-specified positive constant $k$.
 A community in a network is a group of vertices that have heavier connectivity within the group than outside the group.
-The community structure builds the fundamental architecture of a network.
-Empirical evidence in the analysis of stock data indicates that the returns of the stocks from a same sector are highly correlated \citep{ChanKarceskiLakonishok_1999,Kenett_2010}.
-Intuitively, the partial correlation of the returns between two stocks from different sectors should be small.
-Hence, the sectors can be regarded as different communities in the stock return network.
-In brain connectivity studies, it has been shown in literature that the brain anatomical regions have dense connection within each lobes, which is considered as a community.
-The between-lobe connections are much fewer \citep{Huang_2010, Power_2011}.
-However, those between-lobe connections are still important in brain operating and information processing.
-It has been found that some neurodegenerative diseases, such as Alzheimer's Disease and Autism Spectrum Disorder, reduce the between-lobe connections compared with normal healthy individuals \citep{Huang_2010}.
+For graph estimation, we want to maximize the within-community connectivity and reduce the between-community connectivity.
 Therefore, it is of practical importance to explore the connectivity between different communities.
 Assume the $p$ components of $\by$ are decomposed into $K$ disjoint communities $V_{1}, \ldots, V_{K}$.
-We are interested to recover $\mathcal {D} = \{ (k_{1}, k_{2}) : \omega_{j_1,j_2} \neq 0 \mbox{ \ for some $j_1 \in V_{k_{1}}$ and $j_2 \in V_{k_{2}}$} \}$. \end{ex}
+We are interested in recovering $\mathcal {D} = \{ (k_{1}, k_{2}) : \omega_{j_1,j_2} \neq 0 \mbox{ \ for some $j_1 \in V_{k_{1}}$ and $j_2 \in V_{k_{2}}$} \}$. \end{ex}